dwave-examples/job-shop-scheduling-cqm/README.md

  which enforces a one-to-one relationship between tasks and machines, therefore, the number of tasks per job is always equal to the number of machines in the problem.

-These additional parameters can be passed to `job_shop_scheduler.py`:

-    -h, --help          show this help message and exit -instance INSTANCE  path to the input instance file; (default: input/instance5_5.txt) -tl TL              time limit in seconds (default: None) -os OS              path to the output solution file (default: solution.txt) -op OP              path to the output plot file (default: shcedule.png)

 The program produces a solution schedule like this: